YACS-RCOS/docs/contributors/getting_started.md

 ## Finding an Issue

 Now that you see how things work, you are ready to find your first issue!
-The [Ready for Development](https://github.com/orgs/YACS-RCOS/projects/3#column-2034428) column on the [Core Project](https://github.com/orgs/YACS-RCOS/projects/3) is a great place to start.
+The [Ready for Development][ready-for-development] column on the [Core Project][core-project] is a great place to start.
-There are a number of issues here labeled [good-first-issue](https://github.com/orgs/YACS-RCOS/projects/3?card_filter_query=label%3A%22good+first+issue%22).
+There are a number of issues here labeled [good-first-issue][good-first-issue-label].
 Issues with this label have been selected by the maintainers as good starting points for new contributors.

 You are not, however, limited to issues with this label by any means!